 On April 26th, 1986 the Chernobyl Nuclear Power plant in Soviet Ukraine experienced an unexpected power surge during a routine systems test.
-A series of steam explosions exposed part of the reactor to open air, causing it to ignite, sending an enormous plume of radioactive fallout into the atmosphere.
-31 plant workers and firefighters were killed as a direct result of the accident, but the effects of the disaster were far-reaching.
-To date, it is the largest power plant disaster in history and was the only disaster classified as a level 7 on the International Nuclear Event Scale until the Fukushima Daiichi nuclear disaster in 2011.
+A series of steam explosions exposed part of the reactor to open-air, causing it to ignite, sending an enormous plume of radioactive fallout into the atmosphere.1

-Following the Chernobyl disaster much of Europe experienced large amounts of fallout, particularly from three radioactive isotopes: cesium-137, strontium-90, and iodine-131.
-While strontium-90 and cesium-137 are the two largest causative factors in keeping the area surrounding Pripyat, Ukraine (the Chernobyl exclusion zone) closed.
+Following the Chernobyl disaster, much of Europe experienced large amounts of radioactive fallout, particularly from three radioactive isotopes: cesium-137, strontium-90, and iodine-131.
+Specifically, strontium-90 and cesium-137 are the biggest factors in keeping the area surrounding Pripyat, known as the Chernobyl exclusion zone, closed.

 Radioisotopes Released & Their Half-Lives

 The Red Forest, located just outside Pripyat, is considered to be one of the most contaminated places in the world.
-It is thus named because of the red color of the dead trees after the disaster.
+It is thus named because of the dead trees' red color after the disaster.
 Because the Red Forest was downwind from the Chernobyl Plant when the plume was released, it received the largest dose of radiation.

 Unfortunately, the presence of radioactive material in the forest has hindered organic decomposers such as bacteria and fungi.
-Because of this, dead plant material in the Red Forest is building up, posing a threat for forest fires that could further spread radioactive material.
+Because of this, the dead plant material in the Red Forest is building up, posing a threat of forest fires that could further spread radioactive material.

-Despite the initial effect radiation had on the Red Forest, the forest has thrived in the past 30 years without the presence of humans.
+Despite the initial effect radiation had in the Red Forest, the forest has thrived in the past 30 years without the presence of humans.
 Trees have slowly encroached into the city, eventually covering the city and wildlife has begun to flourish.
 The radiation keeping humans away has caused Pripyat to become, arguably, the most protected animal sanctuary in the world.
 However, this comes at a price to both flora and fauna.
-An increase in genetic mutations in wildlife in the Exclusion Zone has been noted.

-Flora has also been affected by the incident.
-For example, studies have shown that a disproportionate number of young trees in the area are growing in odd, twisted shapes.
+Studies have shown that a disproportionate number of young trees in the area are growing in odd, twisted shapes.
 This is due to problems with hormone signals which tell trees “which way is up.”
 In addition, the trees grow more slowly.

-Following the events of the Chernobyl disaster, thousands of people were coerced by the Soviet Union by means of direct order and the withholding of information of the nature of the disaster to clean up and seal off the area.
-Altogether, upwards of 530,000 people (known as ‘liquidators’) have been involved in the cleanup since the disaster.
+Thousands of people were coerced by the Soviet Union by means of a direct order (and the withholding of information regarding the nature of the disaster) to clean up and seal off the area.
+Upwards of 530,000 people, known as ‘liquidators’, have been involved in the cleanup since the disaster.

-Liquidators were both exposed to radiation and the poisonous materials used to seal off and contain the area.
+Liquidators were exposed to both radiation and the poisonous materials used to contain the area.
 They were responsible for activities such as the removal of hazardous waste both inside and outside of the plant, the evacuation of the 49,000 residents of the city, extermination of domestic animals left in homes, and building a protective foundation to protect the surrounding aquifer.

 The Effects on Groundwater, the Pripyat River, and Kiev’s Water Supply

-Within two months, Kiev’s halted its use of the Dnieper reservoir, moving operations to the Desna reservoir instead.
-It should also be noted that the Dnieper reservoir also carries radioactive waste from the Prydniprovsky Chemical Plant radioactive dumps, nine leaking open-air radioactive waste dumps located throughout the Ukrainian city of Dniprodzerzhynsk (a port on the Dnieper River.)
+Within two months, Kiev halted its use of the Dnieper reservoir, moving operations to the Desna reservoir instead.
+It should also be noted that the Dnieper reservoir also carries radioactive waste from the Prydniprovsky Chemical Plant radioactive dumps.
+There are nine leaking open-air radioactive waste dumps located throughout the Ukrainian city of Dniprodzerzhynsk (a port on the Dnieper River.)